Codefellows-Seattle-iOS-401/Week4-GitHub-Client/class-3/README.md

 ##Homework
 * Layout your TableViewCells as Nibs and create your own subclass instead of using the Basic UITableViewCell.
 	* Your Nib should have labels for 2 pieces of data from the Repository.
-	* You will choose what relevant info to display from the JSON.
+	* You will choose what relevant info to display in the cell from the JSON.
-* Create ProfileViewController that will display User information.
+* Create RepositoryDetailViewController that will display Repository information.
+	* Implement the dismissal of the RepositoryDetailViewController.
+	* Your RepositoryDetailViewController should display at least 5 pieces of data from the Repository.
-* Create custom viewController Transition from HomeViewController to ProfileViewController.
+* Create custom viewController Transition from HomeViewController to RepositoryDetailViewController.
-* Implement your own custom animation on the AuthViewController that is presented on user's first launch.

 ##Reading Assignment:
 * Apple Documentation: